Minnesota mayor blasts police tactics to control protesters

 BROOKLYN CENTER, Minn. — Elected leaders in the Minneapolis suburb where a police officer fatally shot Daunte Wright want officers to scale back their tactics amid nightly protests, leaving some law enforcement called in to assist asking whether the city still wants their help.

 Hundreds of demonstrators have gathered outside the heavily guarded Brooklyn Center police station every night since former Officer Kim Potter, who is white, shot the 20-year-old Black motorist during a traffic stop on Sunday.
-Protesters have shouted profanities and at times shaken a security fence police erected outside the building and lobbed water bottles at officers.
+Protesters have shouted profanities, launched fireworks, shaken a security fence surrounding the building and lobbed water bottles at officers.
 Police have driven away protesters with tear gas grenades, rubber bullets, flash-bang grenades and long lines of riot police.

-Mayor Mike Elliott, who is Black, said at a news conference that "gassing is not a human way of policing" and he didn't agree with police using pepper spray, tear gas and paintballs against demonstrators.
-Elliott didn't respond to multiple messages Friday morning.
+People who live in the area say many of their neighbors are staying in hotels or with relatives to avoid the noise as well as the tear gas that seeps into their homes.

-Protests continued after Potter was charged with second-degree manslaughter on Wednesday.
-The former police chief in the majority nonwhite suburb said Potter fired her pistol when she meant to use her Taser, but protesters and Wright's family say there's no excuse for the shooting.
-Both Potter and the chief resigned Tuesday.
+“We can’t just have our window open any more without thinking about if there’s going to be some gas coming in,” said 16-year-old Xzavion Martin, adding that rubber bullets and other projectiles have landed on his apartment’s second-story balcony.
+“There’s kids in this building that are really scared to come back.”

-The Brooklyn Center City Council on Monday passed a resolution banning the city's officers from using tear gas and other chemicals, chokeholds and using police lines to arrest demonstrators.
-The resolution also allows protesters to videotape police.
+Mayor Mike Elliott, who is Black, said at a news conference Wednesday that “gassing is not a human way of policing” and he didn’t agree with police using pepper spray, tear gas and paintballs against demonstrators.
+Elliott didn’t respond to multiple messages Friday.

 But Brooklyn Center police aren’t dealing with protesters on their own.
 Other agencies, including the Hennepin County Sheriff’s Department and the Minnesota National Guard, have provided support at the city’s request in a joint effort dubbed Operation Safety Net.
 The city’s resolution isn’t binding on those agencies.

-Sheriff David Hutchinson asked Elliott in a letter on Wednesday to clarify whether he still wanted the department's help.
+Protests have continued since Potter was charged Wednesday with second-degree manslaughter.
+The former police chief in the majority nonwhite suburb said Potter fired her pistol when she meant to use her Taser, but protesters and Wright’s family say there’s no excuse for the shooting.
+Both Potter and the chief resigned Tuesday.

-"The city's actions since Sunday evening have created significant confusion," Hutchinson wrote.
-"In order to maintain peace and safety, it is critical that the City of Brooklyn Center communicate with its State, County, and local law enforcement partners regarding its ongoing need for mutual aid."
+Sheriff David Hutchinson asked Elliott in a letter Wednesday to clarify whether he still wanted the department’s help.
+The mayor wrote in a letter Thursday that his city still needs help but pressed assisting agencies not to engage with protesters.

-Tensions in the area were already high amid the nearby trial of former Minneapolis Police Officer Derek Chauvin in the death last year of George Floyd.
-The release Thursday of graphic police body camera footage showing a Chicago officer fatally shooting 13-year-old Adam Toledo, a Hispanic boy, in March has further enflamed the situation.
+“It is my view that as long as protesters are peaceful and not directly interacting with law enforcement, law enforcement should not engage with them,” Elliott wrote.
+“Again, this is a request and not an attempt to limit necessary law enforcement response.”

-Brooklyn Center has instituted a curfew each night, but in the last few nights, the gatherings have been declared unlawful well before then.
+Sheriff’s spokesman Jeremy Zoss said Friday that no agencies have pulled out of Brooklyn Center.
+Scott Wasserman, a spokesman for the state Department of Public Safety, said Operation Safety Net’s tactics will not change.

-Local Progress Minnesota, a group of liberal-leaning local elected officials, echoed the call for an end to using tear gas and said curfew declarations should also end.
+Local Progress Minnesota, a group of liberal-leaning local elected officials, echoed the call for an end to using tear gas and decried the curfews.

 “The last few nights have been marred with unconscionable acts of oppression,” the group said in a letter.
 “This is not how we build a safer place for one another.”